 1 tablespoon olive oil plus more for halibut

 1/2 teaspoon black pepper

 Preheat the oven to 400 degrees F.

 Brush the halibut filets with olive oil and season with the remaining salt and pepper.
-Place the filets in the baking dish with the tomatoes.
-Sprinkle the basil on top and cover with aluminum foil.
+Place the filets in the baking dish with the tomatoes and cover with aluminum foil.
 Roast the fish for 10 minutes until opaque and cooked through.
-Garnish with additional basil before serving.
+Garnish with basil and chives before serving.